-Throughout the ages, the secret of yoga, was imparted through oral traditions only.
-Patanjali, an ancient Indian sage and scholar, was the first to record a road map in the form of sutras (aphorisms).
+Throughout the ages the secret of yoga was imparted through oral traditions only until the Yoga Sutras of Patanjali, the first record a road map in the form of sutras (aphorisms).
 These threads reveal the safest route and detail eight steps that culminate in the blissful state of our final destination.

 The first step outline five yamas (bridle or reins).
 These five pearls of wisdom guide our relationships with all sentient beings and guard us from going astray.
 They are ahimsa (non violence), satya(non lying), asteya (non stealing), bramacharya (walking with Brahman) and aparigraha (non greed).